Yan Gomes Player Props: Cubs vs. Braves

 Yan Gomes At The Plate

+- Gomes has reached base via a hit in 49 games this season (of 75 played), and had multiple hits in 14 of those games.

-- In 10.8% of his games this year, he has hit a home run, and 3.3% of his trips to the dish.
+- Looking at the 75 games he has played this year, he's hit a home run in eight of them (10.7%), and in 3.3% of his trips to the dish.

-- He has scored in 27 of 74 games this season, and more than once 5 times.
+- He has scored in 36.0% of his games this season, with two or more runs scored in 6.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.